TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/design/how-search-works.md

    can be shared among all users, and `nonviewable` requests that do permission checks in bulk for a given user.

-* A master DB instance and 10 replicas.
+* A primary DB instance and 10 replicas.
 The database has an Invalidate table used for distributed invalidation.
 And, issue-related tables include a `shard` column that allows us to define a DB index that includes the shard ID.
 The worst (least